 Advertising is changing, and changing fast.
 Contextsensitive ads, for example Google's ad words, are only the beginning of a new paradigm that will deliver personal and powerful messages just to the people who are interested.
 The nonprofit sector is following along, and public relations professionals are learning to master new, cost-effective tools.

 If you are a creative, strategic thinker, a bachelor's in science in advertising and public relations provides the skills you need to succeed in a shifting, global marketplace.
-A unique feature of this program is a two-semester in-house agency experience where students have the opportunity to gain hands-on experience with clients.
+Through internships or our unique house agency, you will gain real world experience working with clients.
 A senior capstone course prepares students for a career search and requires the completion of a professional portfolio.